Agoric/agoric-sdk/README.md

 # Agoric's Cosmic SwingSet

-TL;DR: Ask for a public testnet provisioning code, then run:
+TL;DR: Request a public testnet provisioning code from https://testnet.agoric.com/, and after you have received the code run:

 ```
 $ SOLO_NAME=han ./docker/ag-setup-solo --pull